Psalms For Life

 Every morning I shout

-about your unfailing love.
+about your unfailing love

-For you’ve been my fortress
+for you’ve been my fortress, my refuge

 17 O my Strength